 If cap rate is equal to NOI divided by the sales price, one can flip that equation over and say sales price is equal to NOI divided by the cap rate.

 This is a term used frequently among lenders.
 All commercial lenders want the mortgagor (buyer) to be able to pay the mortgage and have something left over.
 Debt coverage ratio, DCR, determines how much is left over.

 Lenders usually want to see a Debt Coverage Ratio of at least 1.2% or more.
 DCR can be determined by NOI divided by annual debt service.
 Debt service is 12 months of mortgage payments.

 5. Price Per Unit

 This term is at the heart of determining what a property is worth and also what to offer when considering buying a property.
 Knowing how much to pay for the property is essentially the price per unit and price per square foot.
 For example, a $500,000 apartment building with 10 units would equate to a $50,000 price per unit.
 The same calculation can be done for the square footage.

 6. Building Classification

-Class B buildings are usually a little odor, but they’re still good qualities.
-They’re good buildings.
-Oftentimes value added investors target these types of buildings as investments since well-located class B buildings can be returned to their A class glory.
-Here’s your goal.
-Your goal is to find a B class building in an A class neighborhood and then you will renovate that building to get that A class rents.
-That’s your goal.
+Class B buildings are usually a little older, but they’re still of exceptional quality.
+Oftentimes value added investors target these types of buildings as investments since well-located Class B buildings can be returned to their Class A level.
+An ideal objective to have is to find a Class B building in a Class A neighborhood and renovate that building to achieve Class A rents.

-C class is the lowest official classification and the buildings are odor.
-You’ll find section 8 tenants in them.
-They’ll be subsidized buildings.
-There’ll be odor.
+Class C is the lowest official classification and the buildings are identifiable as older.
+Sometimes one can find Section 8 tenants inhabiting Class C buildings.
 They’re built in the ’80s and back.
 If you are an apartment investor, these days today class C is the way to go because the ratio between the price per unit and the rents are still good.